Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 The Solar reconstructs the scene in their mind, effectively gaining a vision of what happened surrounding the object in moments of great emotion and action.

+### Inspection of Flaw

+**Type:** Reflexive
+**Cost:** 2m

+Once per Session, the Player may Recall a Fact about a target object or institution that may be exploited to the character’s advantage immediately and without a roll.
+(This may be used to “correct” a failed roll.)

 ### Harmonious Academic Methodology